Securities litigation, M&A and corporate governance disputes:

 - Burton Award for Excellence in Legal Writing, Recipient (2013)

 American Bar Association, Association of Business Trial Lawyers (member, Board of Governors), Bar Association of San Francisco, Civil Local Rules Attorney Advisory Committee (N.D.
-Cal.), Federal Bar Association, Lawyer Representative (N.D.
-Cal.), Supreme Court Historical Society, Ninth Judicial Circuit Historical Society
+Cal.) (chair), Federal Bar Association, N.D.
+Cal.
+Lawyer Representative to the Ninth Circuit Judicial Conference, Supreme Court Historical Society, Ninth Judicial Circuit Historical Society

-Supreme Court of the United States, United States Courts of Appeals for the District of Columbia and Ninth Circuits, United States District Courts for the Northern, Eastern and Southern Districts of California, Pro Hac Vice to the bars of the United States District Courts for the Districts of Colorado, Maine and Utah, Northern District of Georgia, Northern District of Illinois, Eastern and Northern Districts of Texas, the Court of Chancery of the State of Delaware
+Supreme Court of the United States, United States Courts of Appeals for the District of Columbia and Ninth Circuits, United States District Courts for the Northern, Eastern and Southern Districts of California, Pro Hac Vice to the bars of the United States District Courts for the Districts of Colorado, Maine and Utah, Northern District of Georgia, Northern District of Illinois, Eastern and Northern Districts of Texas, the Court of Chancery of the State of Delaware, and trial courts in Louisiana and Oklahoma

 summa cum laude, with highest honors